solo-io/gloo/docs/content/gloo_routing/virtual_services/delegation/_index.md

 Gloo provides a feature referred to as *delegation*.
 Delegation allows a complete routing configuration to be assembled from separate config objects.
 The root config object *delegates* responsibility to other objects, forming a tree of config objects.
-The tree always has a *Virtual Service* as its root, which delgates to any number of *Route Tables*.
+The tree always has a *Virtual Service* as its root, which delegates to any number of *Route Tables*.
 Route Tables  can further delegate to other Route Tables.

 ## Motivation